OpenITI/pyFarasa/README.md

 It can be used online, via an API, or locally, using java jar files.

-farasaPython is a lightweight Python wrapper for the farasa segmenter and POS tagger.
+pyFarasa is a lightweight Python wrapper for the Farasa segmenter and POS tagger.
 The script will create a new file that contains the segmented / tagged text, and can be used to process either single files or entire directories of files.